 - The original CFSM certificate shall be posted in public view in each food service establishment.
 An additional copy shall be retained on file at the food service establishment at all times, and shall be made available for inspection

 - Certifications are valid for five years from the date of the exam.

 The Department of Environmental Health offers the ServSafe course and food safety in-services to food service establishments.
 ServSafe (National Restaurant Association Educational Foundation) Exams offered in the following languages: English, Spanish, Korean, Chinese, Japanese, and French-Canadian.

 The course cost is $150 per person.
 This cost includes the textbook, instructional materials, and the final exam.
 The textbook is available for pick-up once you have paid for the course.
 Complete the registration form and either mail or hand deliver your form and payment to the Division of Environmental Health.
 Upcoming course dates are provided along with alternative vendors who also provide the food safety certification classes.

 Free On-site Training

 Food Safety Education Is All About You!!

 Did you know that we provide a free on-site training course to food service establishment operators in DeKalb County?
-These free food safety training are tailored to your specific food service operation.
+These free food safety trainings are tailored to your specific food service operation.
 The focus is on repetitive risk factor violations that have been cited on your health inspections as well as other reinforcement educational issues.
 The on-site training allows the health educator to actually see firsthand the operations and employee behaviors so that suggestions may be made regarding how to prevent or avoid future violations.
 Minimizing the risk factors ultimately should result in lowering the risks of food-borne illness outbreaks and the need to initiate legal action.